AzitaDadresan/Azita-Dadresan/index.md

 # Full-Stack Software Development Portfolio
 I am a highly qualified full-stack software developer with 12 years of experience in a wide variety of technical roles within the software industry.
 My strengths and interests include time and budget management, I am adaptable and good problem solver.
-In this portfolio I will show my learning objectives in different front end and backend development including object oriented programming languages such as Java and C++.
+In this portfolio I will show my learning objectives in different front end and backend development including object oriented programming languages such as Java, Python, and C++.
 I have experience in HTML5, CSS3, and Javascript.
 * Backend:Python, Java, C++, SQL, MongoDB, Oracle, AWS, Linux, Perl, PHP
 * Frontend:JavaScript, Html5, CSS3
 * Tools:Junit, Restful, Eclipse IDE, Dreamweaver, NetSuite, C++ checker, Maven